Here’s how the story unfolds:

 September 2015: Dentaid (a UK dental charity) begins a major dental programme in Kabubbu.

 October 2015: British Airways cease their direct flights to Uganda.
+They can therefore no longer support QT.

 February 2016: Maize Mill operational.